JuliaReach/ReachabilityAnalysis.jl/docs/src/tutorials/taylor_methods/introduction.md

 ```

 It is illustrative to plot the computed flowpipe and the known analytic solution
-for a range of initial conditions that cover the range of `U0`.
-We can do so by
+for a range of initial conditions that cover the range of the initial interval `X0 = -1 ..
+1`.
-overlaying exact solutions taken uniformly from the initial interval.
+We can do so by overlaying exact solutions taken uniformly from the initial interval.

 ```@example nonlinear_univariate
 analytic_sol(x0) = t -> x0 * exp(cos(t) - 1.0)